scruss/bench64/README.md

   * Reports results relative to a 2 MHz 6502 Acorn BBC Micro

-  * Specialized only to the BBC BASIC dialect; utterly unportable (and deliberately so)
+  * Specialized only to the BBC BASIC dialect; utterly non-portable (and deliberately so)

   * Assumes some system tweaking to make the BBC Micro appear slightly